 Knowing this, we can consider the simple example of a course where a descent follows a climb up.
 The rider has a set amount of energy they can expend throughout this bike leg, but where should they use it?

 As the speed on the climb will be lower, let’s say one-quarter of the rate on the descent, the rider will only face one-sixteenth the amount of resistance from the wind.
 Although some of this reduced wind resistance is offset by the gradient as the rider is now forced to work against gravity, this is recovered down the other side of the hill.
 If the rider rides at a given power for the whole course, they’ll go only marginally faster on the way down than if they were pedaling with one-half of the power.
 If you pedal double the power on the descent, your speed will only increase about 40%, which is hardly a good return on investment.
 Whereas, if you increase your effort on the ascent, the boost in speed has a higher factor on overall speed.
-To simplify the notion, doing more watts on the climb and “recovering” on the descent is not only technically easier but faster too.
+To simplify the notion, doing more watts on the climb and “recovering” on the descent is not only technically easier but faster, too.

 Nutrition and aid on hilly courses

 In the 2019 IRONMAN 70.3 World Championships race, Gustav Iden, the eventual winner, lost all of his nutrition at the base of the first climb.
 In hindsight, this was a blessing in disguise as he was able to ride up the climb — it was a hilly course in Nice, France — without the added weight of his bottles and collected nutrition from the aid station at the top.
-This wasn’t something that Gustav did on purpose but does make sense from a physics perspective, especially for athletes toward the front of the field where aid stations won’t be too crowded when going through them.
+This wasn’t something that Gustav did on purpose, but it does make sense from a physics perspective, especially for athletes toward the front of the field where aid stations won’t be too crowded when going through them.
 It’s not surprising the commentators thought it was on purpose!

 The Run